 If you cannot empty your Mac’s trash, the rm – R command is useful.
 A file may be locked, or you might not be permitted to erase one or multiple files.
 This may be irritating; however, you can use the command line to get a simple solution.

 2. Send the Output of a Command to the Clipboard

 You will simply send the output straightaway to the clipboard.

 From a folder, open the command prompt

-If you lost data on your computer unfortunately, don't worry!
+If you lost data on your computer, don't worry!
 You still have the chance to get lost data back.
-To recover files from computer, you can have a try the file recovery tool.
+To recover files from the computer, you can try the file recovery tool.